Theories of Knowledge

 Truth judgments cannot be based on value judgments, because value judgments depend on truth judgments.
 We need a method of making truth judgments before we can make value judgments.

 Knowledge is pragmatic in the sense that it has a biological function.
 Our brains evolved to use knowledge to generate adaptive behavior.
 Induction evolved to generate useful knowledge.
-However, induction cannot select knowledge based on its utility.
+However, induction cannot select knowledge based on its predicted utility.

 Well, his religion is absurd and false, but it is part of a functional worldview.
 He is reproducing.
-If his beliefs have reproductive utility to him, then they are correct in a sense.
+If his beliefs have reproductive utility to him, they are correct in a sense.

 However, I can make that judgment only because I am capable of making truth judgments by another method.
 To make that judgment about his religious beliefs, I need to predict their effect on his reproduction.
-That prediction is not based on consequentialist criteria.
+That prediction is not based on the consequentialist criterion.
 Note that I can judge his beliefs to be false while affirming their utility to him.

 Our brains have criteria built into them, by which they induce conceptual knowledge and generate ideas.
 Those criteria work, and they are normative in a sense.
 But they are not value judgments, and we do not derive truth judgments from value judgments.